amikos-tech/chroma-cookbook/docs/running/health-checks.md

 ## Docker Compose

-The simples form of health check is to use the `healthcheck` directive in the `docker-compose.yml` file.
+The simplest form of health check is to use the `healthcheck` directive in the `docker-compose.yml` file.
 This is useful if you are deploying Chroma alongside other services that may depend on it.

 ```yaml